Jadens-arc/jadens-arc.github.io/content/projects.md

 date = 2024-02-20T21:29:10-06:00
 draft = false
 +++

+> All code is on GitHub, just click the project

 - [Ironmind](https://github.com/jadens-arc/Ironmind)
     - Esoteric Language interpreter and code execution visualizer.
     - Fully written in rust and available on [crates.io](https://crates.io/crates/ironmind).
 Currently at 1,700 downloads :D